mathebox/MBSegueCollection/README.md

 # Todo
 - On dismissal of multiple view controllers the following warning is thrown: `Unbalanced calls to begin/end appearance transitions for ViewController`
+- more segues
+- more segues
+- more segues

 # License
 The MIT License (MIT)